 - Bake the pastry until a deep golden brown and crisp, about 20-25 minutes.

-- Let stand for 20-30 minutes and transfer to serving plate.
+- Let stand for at least 30 minutes and transfer to serving plate.

-- Garnish top with 1 TBS pomegranate arils.
+- Garnish top with more pomegranate and chopped rosemary, if desired.

 Serving Size:1 wedge